maeddes/hft-23-winter/README.md

 ### Questions

 - Is a docker Container capable of installing things through apt-get?
-- What happens with the data if you start and stop the Postgres container?hist
+- What happens with the data if you start and stop the Postgres container?

 ### Links